How Animals Navigate Home Without GPS or a Map

 How They Do It

-While the actual process is much more in-depth, scientists have determined that young salmon use a navigation system similar to pigeons (although it’s more developed, since fish must continuously account for drifting and have no stationary visual land cues).
+While the actual process is much more in depth, scientists have determined that young salmon use a navigation system similar to a pigeon’s, though more developed, since a fish must constantly account for drifting and has no stationary land cues to sight.

-Ultimately, they use a combination of environmental cues, including length of the day, the Sun’s position and angle in the sky, water salinity and temperature gradients, and the Earth’s magnetic field.
-They may also rely on smells, which they start remembering when they first make their way downstream.
-While some humans can follow their noses to the nearest bakery, it’s unlikely they can make their way hundreds of miles away by smell alone!
+Ultimately, they use a combination of environmental cues: the length of the day, the Sun’s position and angle in the sky, water salinity and temperature gradients, and the Earth’s magnetic field.
+They may also rely on smells, which they begin to memorize on that first trip downstream.
+Some people can follow their noses to the nearest bakery, but it is unlikely any of us could retrace hundreds of miles by smell alone.

 What About Pets?